'Mana battle': Protest march set to slow traffic on Tauranga state highway

 That is the view of Ngāi Te Rangi chief executive Paora Stanley as he mobilises iwi and supporters at Whareroa Reserve tomorrow for a protest aiming to hinder traffic on Hewletts Rd/State Highway 2, a major commuter and freight route in Tauranga.

-The move is part of a series of iwi-lead protests nationwide expected to cause disruption on North Island roads tomorrow morning after Te Pāti Māori called for a National Māori Action Day in response to the Government’s “assault on tangata whenua and Te Tiriti o Waitangi”.
+The move is among a series of iwi-lead protests nationwide expected to cause disruption on North Island roads tomorrow morning.
+Te Pāti Māori called for a National Māori Action Day in response to the Government’s “assault on tangata whenua and Te Tiriti o Waitangi”.

+Party secretary Lance Norman said “every city will have some sort of protest, roadblock, march”.

 Hundreds – potentially thousands – of vehicles were expected to join convoys heading slowly into Auckland’s city centre along the state highways.